-9. Complaint resolution for medical faculty
+8. Complaint resolution for medical faculty

-9.1 Overview and general principles:
+8.1 Overview and general principles:

 As indicated earlier, the CoM is obliged to provide high quality academic services, contributing to the well-being of learners, faculty and Saskatchewan citizens.
-One of the major purposes of the periodic medical faculty review process described in section 7.9 is maintenance of quality control.
+One of the major purposes of the periodic medical faculty review process described in section 6.9 is maintenance of quality control.
 Infrequently, academic services provided by some medical faculty may not meet expectations.
 In such circumstances, the CoM must have a variety of means to address deficits, provide remediation, and prevent similar problems in the future.
 The medical faculty who enter into service agreements with the university are expected to carry out the specific academic services set out in the service agreements.
 The following is not intended to override any such contractual commitments, but to provide a procedural framework to help address situations where the academic services are not meeting expectations.

 In more serious clinical/academic circumstances such as those involving possible breaches of professionalism, potential patient safety issues, or learner safety while being supervised by medical faculty, there is a clear recognition that the CoM must act swiftly to prevent further harm.
-Such actions could include the immediate suspension of academic responsibilities while investigation attempt to accommodate discipline-specific differences while maintaining academic rigour and consistency with university standards.

-occurs and could also include health authority administrator or regulatory agency notification when patient safety issues are evident.
+Such actions could include the immediate suspension of academic responsibilities while investigation occurs and could also include health authority administrator or regulatory agency notification when patient safety issues are evident.